FAQs

 Questions about our services

-What is an iron decontamination?
+• What is Iron decontamination?

 Iron decontamination, also known as iron remover or iron fallout removal, is a process used for car detailing to remove iron particles and contaminants embedded in the paint and wheels of a vehicle.
 These particles, often from brake dust, industrial pollution, and rail transportation, can cause rust, discoloration, and damage to the car's surface if left untreated.
 A primary indicator that the product is working is a color change, often to purple or red.
 Clay bars or mitts can be used to physically remove remaining embedded contaminants.